Maximum Agreement Linear Predictors: Forms of Confidence Intervals

 \section{Forms of Confidence Intervals}

-We presented three approaches for approximating the standard error of $\hat{Y}^\star(x_0)$, which are through the asymptotic theory via the $U$-Statistics, the jackknife, and the bootstrap.
-Approximate confidence intervals (CIs) for MALP $\tilde{Y}^\star(x_0)$ could then be constructed using the approximate normality and the approximate standard errors from the three approaches mentioned.
-These approximate CIs for $\tilde{Y}^\star(x_0)$ are provided below, where $z_{\alpha/2} = \Phi^{-1}(1-\alpha/2)$ is the $(1-\alpha/2)$th quantile of the standard normal distribution, and we utilize the approximate variances provided by the asymptotic normality result, the jackknife, and the bootstrap procedures.
+We presented three approaches for estimating the standard error of $\hat{Y}^\star(x_0)$, which are through the asymptotic theory, the jackknife, and the bootstrap.
+Approximate confidence intervals (CIs) for MALP $\tilde{Y}^\star(x_0)$ could then be constructed using the approximate normality and the estimated standard errors from the three approaches mentioned.
+These CIs for $\tilde{Y}^\star(x_0)$ are provided below, where $z_{\alpha/2} = \Phi^{-1}(1-\alpha/2)$ is the $(1-\alpha/2)$th quantile of the standard normal distribution, and we utilize the estimated variances provided by the asymptotic normality result, the jackknife, and the bootstrap procedures.

 For the bootstrap-$t$ procedure, we emulate the pivot of the $t$-based confidence interval using the $B$ bootstrap samples as well as the $B'$ bootstrap sub-samples such that where $\hat{\sigma}_\txt{BS}^*(x_0)$ is obtained by the formula in the bootstrap procedure but with the $B'$ sub-resamples.
 The estimated sampling distribution of $T(x_0)$ becomes $\hat{G}_t(z)=\frac{1}{B}\sum_{b=1}^B I\{T_b^*(x_0) \le z\}$, called a bootstrap-$t$ distribution.
 The resulting $(1-\alpha)100\%$ bootstrap-$t$ confidence interval is